-Many residents with Medicare also have a Supplemental Insurance like AARP, Blue Cross/Blue Shield, etc. All insurance must be preauthorized by our Admissions Coordinator.
-Medicare will pay for the first twenty days of your stay in full.
-The purpose of Supplemental Insurance at a nursing home is to pay the portion per day that Medicare does not cover from the 21st day of your stay up to the final 100th day of your stay requiring skilled care.
+Many residents with Medicare also have a Supplemental Insurance such as AARP, Blue Cross/Blue Shield, etc. All insurances must be preauthorized by our Business Office Manager.
+Medicare will pay for the first twenty days of the residents stay in full.
+The purpose of Supplemental Insurance at a nursing home is to pay the portion per day that Medicare does not cover from the 21st day to the final 100th day of the residents stay requiring skilled care.
 At Sullivan County Health Care a fee of $170.50 per day is charged for day 21-100.

 Long Term Care Insurance

 "Private-Pay" residents whom have Long Term Care Insurance are responsible for paying their own Sullivan County Health Care charges, applying for reimbursement through their insurance company and paying balances not covered by their individual policies.
 See the Daily Room Rates page.

 Our home is Medicaid licensed for 156 beds as an Intermediate Care Facility (ICF) and is certified by the New Hampshire Bureau of Health Facilities Administration.
 The nursing home provides 24-hour Nursing care and other services to residents whose health care needs cannot be successfully managed at home or in a community setting.

 Sullivan County Health Care is also a Medicare-approved Skilled Nursing Facility (SNF).
 If a potential resident's doctor determines that Skilled-nursing placement is appropriate, following a qualifying stay in the hospital, we can accommodate their needs.